AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 To access all the arguments passed to the function we can either use the old function notation or the spread syntax(which we will discuss more in Chapter 9)

-Remember that `arguments` it's just a keyword, it's not a variable name.
+Remember that `arguments` is just a keyword, it's not a variable name.

 Example with **arrow function**: